 A closeup showing the Cornish hen coated in herbs garnished with orange slices and fresh sage

 A couple of years ago saw Cornish hens become popular and since they weigh about 2 pounds each they are perfect for individual servings.
-They’re also sold in a pack of 2… how convenient!
+You can buy them in a pack of 2… how convenient!

 Cast Iron Skillet Perfect for Roasting: I love roasting meats in a cast iron skillet.
-In this instance, the vegetables cook in the pan with the hens so it’s a one pan meal and serving the meal right from the pan not only cuts back on dishes, but makes for a lovely presentation.
+In this instance, the vegetables cook in the pan with the hens.
+This makes for a great one pan meal and serving the meal right from the pan not only cuts back on dishes, but makes for a lovely presentation.

 I use a lot of herbs this time of year and there’s nothing better than a herb crusted chicken or turkey.
-I also use a lot of fresh apple cider in my cooking and for this recipe I mixed it with melted butter and brushed it all over the skin for that extra flavor.
+I also use a lot of fresh apple cider in my cooking.
+For this recipe I mixed it with melted butter and brushed it all over the skin for that extra flavor.

 Pouring a glass of red wine with Cornish hens in background